jmeydam/countcheck/README.md

 ## Example 1

-Count data for 1000 observational units are simulated, assuming a "normal" data-generating process.
+We simulate count data for 1000 observational units, assuming a "normal" data-generating process.

 Since the data-generating process is free of anomalies, all counts exceeding